Chronic, long-term stress is like poison to your body.

 The end result is lowered overall energy production, meaning less energy for your body to perform all of the high-level health functions it needs to.

-Since your body prioritizes survival above all else, this means that the more “expendable” functions like immune function, sexual health, skin quality, expansive thinking, and recovery are all reduced, in order to keep your heart beating and your organs working enough to keep you alive.
+Since your body prioritizes survival above all else, this means that the more “expendable” functions like immune system function, sexual health, skin quality, expansive thinking, and recovery are all reduced, in order to keep your heart beating and your organs working enough to keep you alive.

 This also makes sense evolutionarily since we would want to conserve energy during prolonged periods of stress (like a long famine) but this hurts our quality of life in the modern world, where famine isn’t a common reality.